Christoph Prégardien

 Prégardien is also an educator.
 From 2000 to 2005, he was in charge of a vocal class at the Hochschule für Musik und Theater in Zurich.
 Since the autumn of 2004, he has been a professor at the Hochschule für Musik Köln.
 Among his students is Ulrich Cordes.
-His son, Julian Prégardien (b.
-1984), is also a tenor.
+His son, Julian Prégardien, is also a tenor.

-In 2018, Christoph Prégardien recorded his first cd as a baritone singer, performing cantatas by Bach and Telemann.
+In 2018, Prégardien recorded his first CD as a baritone singer, performing cantatas by Bach and Telemann.